puppetlabs/puppet-docs/source/contribute.markdown

 ### Sending a Github pull request

 If there's a hole in the documentation and you know just what needs to be added, and if you're [familiar with Github](http://learn.github.com/), you can contribute directly to our open source project.
 Use your [GitHub](http://github.com) account to fork the [puppet-docs](http://github.com/puppetlabs/puppet-docs) repository, make your changes, and submit a pull request.
-To reduce editing churn and have your PR quickly accepted, follow the Puppet documentation style guidelines, below.
+To reduce editing churn and have your PR quickly accepted, follow the Puppet documentation guidelines, below.

 Documentation source files for certain Puppet-related components, such as Puppet language reference, MCollective, and PuppetDB, are kept in other repositories.
 See the [Contributing ReadMe](https://github.com/puppetlabs/puppet-docs/blob/master/CONTRIBUTING.md) for details.

-## Puppet documentation style guidelines
+## Puppet documentation guidelines

 ### Source files